 After our lesson and lots of humor from our party of 9 we headed over to the Arundel Olympic Swim Center.
 They have a very nice pool by the way.
 We got dressed, and started to put on our equipment THAT WEIGHED A TON!
 First up you get a vest, you attach your tank to the back of your vest.
-They turn on your air, make sure you have the correct tubing, give you goggles that also cover your nose (a very odd feeling), lastly you get a pair of flippers.
+They turn on your air, make sure you have the correct tubing, give you a full face snorkel that also covers your nose (a very odd feeling), lastly you get a pair of flippers.
 Flippers help you move in the water by trying to stand up with them on is a joke.
 I couldn’t stand up on my feet to save my life.
 I gave them a try again before quitting them all together.
 I had a cute vest with some pink in it, I had on pink flippers and I rocked a new bikini from Target.
 Shout out to my post baby gut that isn’t as bad as I thought or as it appears in jeans.
 (I’m working on it) After all of that we got in the pool, yes we were “scuba’ing” in a pool. hahahahaha

 We trained at the Chesapeake Underwater Scuba place in Annapolis Maryland.
 This is a small little place that has likely been around for a really long time.
 The class is scheduled for groups of 10.
 We were a party of 6 that became a party of 9 when we befriended the other 3 girls that were there for class.
 We spent about an hour going over equipment, safety procedures, and the 101 of scuba diving and then watched a video.
 What I did learn about Scuba Diving is it involves a lot of science & math.
 You have to know how much air you need vs. how deep you are going vs. time.
 You also need to know and understand how the lungs work and to make sure you are breathing correctly, to make sure you aren’t holding your breath (which you do naturally when in the water) and you have to make sure you don’t come up too fast.
 Is your head spinning yet?
 Oh did I mention that you have various scuba suits that are best suited for the types of water, temperature, needs for safety and warmth.
 Why do people scuba dive again?